FAQs

 When you make contact with Community Alcohol and Drug Services (CADS) Auckland, one of our trained alcohol and other drug clinicians will talk with you about your concerns.

 Together you will identify the next step.
 This usually includes having a more in-depth conversation to complete a professional assessment of your current situation.
-From here you can develop a strategy for the future.

 We will give you the most up-to-date information on treatment options and other services that suit your needs.
+Together we can work out what might be helpful: maybe attending a group or being referred to another part of CADS or another service.

 We also offer support and information to friends, family members and health, social and education professionals.

-Click here to Email Us now at CADS or call us on 09-845-1818.
+Click here to Email Us now at CADS or call us on 0800-845-1818.

 We know how scary it can be to make the first call.
 We provide one phone number for you to make an appointment to see a counsellor at the CADS clinic nearest you.

-You can drop into one of our CADS clinics during clinic hours from 10.00am to 1.00pm Monday to Friday without an appointment.
+Call us on 0800 845 1818

 Your doctor or health professional can also refer you to CADS.

 For media enquiries, please click here.